Carol Vorderman: After Richard Whiteley

 In June 2005, the producers of Countdown asked Vorderman if she wanted to fill the role of main presenter vacated by the recently deceased Richard Whiteley.
 Vorderman declined, and a search for a new presenter began while the show went into a four-month hiatus.
 In October 2005, Des Lynam replaced Whiteley and co-hosted with Vorderman.
-In January 2007 Des O'Connor replaced Lynam; Vorderman continued to co-host the show.
+In January 2007, Des O'Connor replaced Lynam while Vorderman continued to co-host the show.
 On 25 July 2008, after 26 unbroken years with the show, it was announced that Vorderman was stepping down from Countdown.
-She later said she had resigned after failing to agree terms with Channel 4 for a new contract, and it was reported that she had been asked to take a cut of 90% from her previous salary, estimated as £900,000.
+She later said she had resigned after failing to agree terms for a new contract, and it was reported that she had been asked to take a cut of 90% from her previous salary, estimated as £900,000.
 She had considered leaving the show when the show's original host Richard Whiteley died in 2005, but remained on the show when Lynam took over, and until 2008 when his eventual replacement O'Connor announced he was also to step down as the show's host.
 Vorderman and O'Connor both left the show in December 2008.

 Vorderman recorded her last Countdown show on 13 November 2008 which was broadcast on 12 December 2008.
 Both of her children were in the audience, together with many of the previous guests from "Dictionary Corner".
 After the prizegiving at the end of the show, Des O'Connor was presented with a bouquet of flowers by the show's lexicographer Susie Dent, and Vorderman received one from Gyles Brandreth.
 She was too moved to complete her farewells.
 A special show, One Last Consonant, Please Carol, hosted by Brandreth and featuring Vorderman's highs and lows during the 26 years of the show, was also filmed and transmitted just before her final Countdown appearance.

 After leaving Countdown, Vorderman continued to contribute her column to the British magazine Reveal.
 Channel 4 admitted in 2009 that all Countdown presenters had always worn earpieces, and that producers would "sometimes supply extra ideas as there are often multiple options to ensure viewers are given the best possible answers."
 A source close to Vorderman denied that she had worn an earpiece or cheated in her mental arithmetic answers.